Marketing and Development Intern

 In many different interests, Chau chooses to teach yoga and meditation as a second career.
 She finds yoga and meditation are other ways of empowering people who are searching for equanimity and work life balance.
 Her favorite quote is Only a life lived for others is a life worthwhile – Albert Einstein.

 Aurora is originally from Ghana and recently moved to the United States to join her family.
 With a background in Engineering and a long held passion to help solve social problems, she worked with the Telecom industry back home for years whilst participating in several voluntary programs; some of which included teaching in rural schools and mentoring young girls to pursue Science and Technology.
 Seeking to channel her passion for volunteering in the United States, she decided to venture into the world of nonprofits and EWI provides the unique environment to assist her hone in on her skills.
 Her objective is to gain valuable experience that will be beneficial in supporting NGO’s in developing countries like Ghana.

 Aurora is passionate about empowering people and actively engages in opportunities that positively impact society; especially the lives of women.
 She enjoys taking long walks, sightseeing and travelling.
 In her spare time, she can be found experimenting with her favorite African dishes.

 Marketing & Communications Intern

 Christane graduated from Bowie State University with a degree in Public Relations and a minor in International Relations.
 She has previously interned with the Prince Georges State’s Attorney Office, where she assisted in the development of social media content and marketing strategies.
 With a zeal for digital marketing and women entrepreneurship, she joined the EWI Communications team to build and expand her knowledge on community outreach.
 Joining the EWI, Christane seeks to merge her digital marketing skills with her passion for women empowerment through entrepreneurship.
-On her spare times she enjoys solo traveling, hiking and writing.
+In her spare time she enjoys solo traveling, hiking and writing.